SysKitTeam/docs-point/set-up-point-data-center/deployment/deploy-syskit-point.md

 * **SQL Account (2)**
 * **SQL Password (3)**; enter the same password in the **Confirm SQL Password (4)** field
 * **Cosmos Tier (5)**
-* **click Next (6)** to move to the **Network configuration** tab
+* **Click Next (6)** to move to the **Network configuration** tab

 {% hint style="warning" %}
-**Please note!** This is mandatory in order to **provision a new SQL server** as this is a Microsoft requirement.
+**Please note!** This is mandatory to **provision a new SQL server** as this is a Microsoft requirement.
 Without the SQL credentials, it would not be possible to create the SQL server; however, after the initial deployment, the credentials will not be used again.
-The SQL authentification is disabled, and Managed Identity authentication will be used in the future.
+The SQL authentication is disabled, and Managed Identity authentication will be used in the future.
 {% endhint %}

 ![Azure SQL Settings Tab](../../.gitbook/assets/deploy-syskit-point-azure-sql-settings.png)